LucPy/LucPy/README.md

 # Hi there 👋

 ## 👱‍♂️ Who am I?
 I'm Lucas Alexandre, from Brazil.
 I am currently studying Computer Science at university.
-I had contact with languages like PHP and JavaScript, however, the language I'm most familiar with is Python.
+I have already had contact with languages such as PHP and Javascript in web development, and Swift in mobile app development.
+However, the language I'm most familiar with is Python, and  I’m currently learning data science.
 ## 🏃‍♂️ My Hobbies

 * ⚽ Football (soccer)